Policies & Procedures

 Registration for courses is the responsibility of the participant.
 Until participants are registered for appropriate courses at Murray State financial aid and education abroad scholarships cannot be released for any program.
 Program fees may not be placed onto a participant account until registration is complete.
 This does not mean that participants are not enrolled in the program, but that they are not officially registered to receive academic credit.
 Registration requirements vary by program and is detailed below.

 ERA Scheduling.
-Students on all study abroad programs must enroll in the appropriate section of ERA, Experience Rich Activity, and answer a set of pre-departure and post-program questions about their experiential program.
+Students on all study abroad programs thru spring 2019 must enroll in the appropriate section of ERA, Experience Rich Activity, and answer a set of pre-departure and post-program questions about their experiential program.
 No credit is awarded for this course and no tuition is charged for this course.